Andres9890/iagitbetter/README.md

 ### Branch Options

 - `--all-branches` – clone and archive all branches of the repository
-- `--branch` – clone and archive a branch of the repository
+- `--branch <name>` – clone and archive a specific branch of the repository

+### Self-Hosted Instance Options

+- `--git-provider-type {github,gitlab,gitea,bitbucket}` – specify the git provider type for self-hosted instances
+- `--api-url <url>` – custom API URL for self-hosted instances (e.g., `https://git.example.com/api/v1`)
+- `--api-token <token>` – API token for authentication with private/self-hosted repositories

 ## Supported Git Providers

-iagitbetter works with any git repository that can be cloned publicly.
-It has enhanced support with automatic metadata fetching for:

-- GitHub (github.com)
-- GitLab (gitlab.com)
-- BitBucket (bitbucket.org)
-- Codeberg (codeberg.org)
-- Gitea (gitea.com)
-- Any other git provider
+See [SUPPORTED_PROVIDERS.md](SUPPORTED_PROVIDERS.md) for detailed information about each provider.

 ### Automatic Metadata Collection